Benjamin Ricaud

 [ML3] Alexandru Mocanu, Benjamin Ricaud, Milos Cernak, Fast accuracy estimation of deep learning based multi-class musical source separation, Proceedings of the NLDL2022 conference, 2022.

 Prior to my work on graph signal processing and machine learning, I have worked on theoretical concepts in signal processing and graph signal processing such as sparsity and sparse signal representations [SP1, SP2, SP3].
-These concepts are universal and I believe of high importance in data science.
+These concepts are very general and appear in mathematics, physics and data science.
 The idea is to find representations of signals or data where the information is encoded in a sparse manner.
 “Summarizing” data with a smaller number of values is a key to compression as well as a to a clearer extraction, understanding and interpretability of the information within the data.
+This related to my background in Quantum Physics through the uncertainty principle.

 [SP1] Benjamin Ricaud and Bruno Torrésani.
 Refined support and entropic uncertainty inequalities.
 IEEE Transactions on Information Theory, 59(7):4272–4279, 2013.